dmccreary/micropython-clocks-and-watches/src/sort-glossary/glossary-sorted.md

 Programming statements that perform different actions based on whether a condition is true or false.

 **Example:** Switching between 12-hour and 24-hour time formats.

+#### Connecting Speakers
+Methods for attaching and controlling audio output devices to create sound effects and alarms.

+**Example:** Wiring a piezo speaker to a PWM-capable GPIO pin for generating tones.

 #### Console Output
 Text-based information displayed in the development environment for debugging.